Kazue Togasaki: Education

 During her childhood, Kazue Togasaki and her brothers went to an all-Japanese school.
 Their schooling occurred during widespread school segregation against Japanese Americans, prevalent until the Gentlemen's Agreement in 1907.
-This agreement served to desegregate schools for Japanese children and limit restrictions placed on Japanese immigrants in exchanged for Japan's curtailing of further emigration to the United States.
+This agreement served to desegregate schools for Japanese children and limit restrictions placed on Japanese immigrants in exchange for Japan's curtailing of further emigration to the United States.
 After desegregation, Kazue Togasaki and her brothers continued to face discrimination from other white classmates.
 Togasaki's higher education began at UC Berkeley for two semesters, later transferring to Stanford in 1920, receiving her bachelor's degree in Zoology.
 Togasaki worked as a maid for one-year before going into a two-year nursing program.
 She received her RN degree at the Children's Hospital School of Nursing in 1924; however, due to the discrimination against Japanese nurses, she was unable to work in the hospital where she received her training.
 When she lost her nursing job, she decided to get another degree in public health at the University of California in 1927.
 After obtaining her degree in public health, following the outspoken beliefs of her parents, Togasaki decided to apply for medical school and enrolled in a medical school in 1929.
 Togasaki earned her medical degree from the Woman's Medical College of Pennsylvania in 1933.